Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Tool 3: Wisconsin's 12-Month Redemption Period

-After judgment, Wisconsin's 12-month redemption period begins.
-The homeowner retains possession.
+After judgment under Wis.
+Stat. § 846.10, the Wis.
+Stat. § 846.101 redemption period begins.
+For mortgages executed on or after April 27, 2016, the standard redemption is 6 months from judgment — reduced to 3 months if the lender waives deficiency under § 846.101.
+For pre-2016 mortgages, the standard is 12 months (6 months if deficiency waived).
+The homeowner retains possession throughout.
 The property cannot be sold until the redemption period expires.
-During this period, the homeowner can redeem by paying the full outstanding debt — or potentially complete a modification that stopped the foreclosure entirely.
+During this period, the homeowner can redeem by paying the full outstanding debt — or potentially complete a modification that stops the foreclosure entirely.
 The redemption period provides substantial time that no non-judicial state and few judicial states can match.
 For homeowners who can arrange financing, negotiate with the lender, or otherwise access the redemption amount, it is a real and powerful backstop.

 Tool 4: Federal Modification Programs